RetroAppleJS/RetroAppleJS.github.io/README.md

 <img src="/res/appleIIplus_bck_650.png?raw=true" width=40% align="left" />

 This is a complete AppleII+ IDE toolchain with an assembler, debugger, emulator and CPU reference manual bundled in one client-side JavaScript web application.
-All you need is to run _AppleII_IDE.html_ in any browser.
+All you need is to run _index.html_ in any browser.

 The idea behind this project is simple: Retrocomputing enthusiasts want a frictionless implementation; issues associated with setting up a usable system is not the sort of old memories one may wish to recall.
 Back in 1980, many were passionate about machine coding on the Apple II+.
 This project is all about recreating the experience, pimped-up with some contemporary features (like copy-paste).